-Women’s health is implied (but never fully examined), unless we receive a negative report from our gynecologist.
-And when we are going to the doctor, it is usually to tell us how un-healthy we are or the wrongness of us.
+Women’s health is assumed (but never fully examined), unless we receive a negative report from our gynecologist.
+And when we are going to the doctor, it is usually to tell us how unhealthy we are or the wrongness of us.

 Rarely, though do we experience preventive hand holding that could enable us to make conscious (I have all the facts Ma’am) type of decisions when it comes to our health.
 If everything is energy and IT IS, then we need to seriously be connecting the dots for ourselves.